Performative Activism

 Trendjacking | Hijacking a trend for personal gain |

 Fake activism often occurs online, especially on social sites like Instagram, Twitter, Facebook, and TikTok.
-Online, performative activists post messages saying they support a cause but do nothing else to actually support it (such as donating money or protesting IRL).
-This faux activism is a theatrical act performed to appear "woke" to followers or the general public.
+Performative activists post messages saying they support a cause but do nothing else to actually support it (such as donating money or protesting IRL).

-One example of performative activism is when Emma Watson posted multiple black squares to her Instagram account in support of Black Lives Matter (BLM), taking time to ensure her "activism" maintained her account's aesthetic.
-Another example is when celebrities post photos of themselves protesting, which are actually just coordinated photo ops.
+Faux activism is a theatrical act performed to appear "woke" to followers or the general public.
+For example, in 2020, Emma Watson posted multiple black squares to her Instagram account in support of Black Lives Matter (BLM), taking time to ensure her "activism" maintained her account's aesthetic.